 Pictured: Chef Kethana’s Cambodian fish amok from Sugar Palm restaurant, Siem Reap, which for us is the finest fish amok in Cambodia.

-Please do let us know if you make this Cambodian fish amok recipe.
 Keen to learn more about Cambodian food?
-Consider our food and travel writing and photography retreats and our culinary tours.
+Consider joining us on one of our occasional Cambodian cuisine and culture tours or our food and travel writing and photography retreats.
 Planning a trip to Cambodia?
-I craft bespoke Savour Siem Reap itineraries.
+I craft bespoke Savour Siem Reap itineraries and similar food-focused journeys throughout Southeast Asia.
 Need accommodation in Cambodia?
 See our recommended hotels in Siem Reap, Phnom Penh and Battambang (all tried and tested).